zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/global-configuration/command-line-arguments.md

 	For Ingress resources only: Requires :option:`-report-ingress-status`.

-.. option:: -nginx-cis-connector <string>
+.. option:: -ingresslink <string>

-	Specifies the name of the NginxCisConnector resource, which exposes the Ingress Controller pods via a BIG-IP system.
+	Specifies the name of the IngressLink resource, which exposes the Ingress Controller pods via a BIG-IP system.
 The IP of the BIG-IP system is used when reporting the status of Ingress, VirtualServer and VirtualServerRoute resources.

 	For Ingress resources only: Requires :option:`-report-ingress-status`.